TomPlum/react-git-log/README.md

   - Break point themes?
 Slash, dot, zig-zag etc
   - Prop to override graph fallback?
 No search results yields the placeholder nodes
   - Split useColumnData. class maybe to manage rowToColumn map?
+  - Add README docs for new props (filter and breakPointTheme)

 Canvas2D
 - Custom prop for BG colour because of how canvas alpha channel works